 In astrology, the Big Three are known as the Rising Sign or the Ascendant, the Sun and the Moon.
 If you know all three, then you can tell them to an astrologer and s/he can get a basic sense of your chart (just from these three pieces – hence their importance).
 The Rising Sign is an important feature in the chart as it sets the template or the framework that one’s planets fall into.
 It also determines what energy (planet) is manifesting in what area of life (the houses).
 Without the birth time, it is challenging to get a really accurate interpretation because the Rising Sign is determined using the time of birth.
 For instance being born at sunrise vs. midnight would make a significant difference in the chart.
 The Sun, of course, is the primary energy in the chart, the impulse to be, to take action and to progress through life.
 The Sun is basically the driver behind the other planets as well – for example, Venus takes the Sun’s energy and transforms and molds it to manifest in her silky, sensual, artistic manner.
 This is the case with the rest of the planets as well.
 [Jupiter is the only planet that technically gives off a little of its own energy.]
 The way in which we interact with the public, with strangers and our primary purpose for being here is colored by the Sun’s sign, house placement and aspects.
 And finally, the Moon: It is my intention to describe the Lunar orb first, as this is such an integral and personal planet – having much to do with our form, physiological and emotional functions (among many other attributes).

 I want to mention as a disclaimer, that one of the reasons we have astrologers in the world is that the art of choice-centered, frequency-based astrological interpretations is a very complex process.
-It takes years to learn and even longer to master (I’m not there yet).
+It takes years to learn and even longer to master.
 There are many, many factors to take into account when doing someone’s chart, therefore, when you read the following paragraphs, please, please(!) don’t say – “Oh, he says <blank> about that Moon sign, I have that in my chart, therefore <blank> must be true about me.”
 Nope!
 Before jumping to any solid conclusions, go have your chart done by a professional (like me).
-With that, please enjoy these thoughts which I hastily wrote off the top of my head.

 Among astrologers, it is common knowledge that the Sun rules the male body and the Moon rules the female body.
 Upon hearing this, someone might assume that the Sun is stronger in male’s charts and vice verse.
 Actually I believe we often come in with a stronger polarity in one direction – for instance, someone might have had many lives as a beautiful woman, and then they take a male rebirth.
 I would say there is a good chance you would find that particular man to be more sensitive, receptive and more in touch with his inner feminine than the “average male.”
 The same goes for women – sometimes you find a woman’s chart having a preponderance of fire and air signs, often leading to a strong, outspoken woman; and thankfully so – with fiery women come the progression of women’s rights and liberties.
 So, without a more in depth analysis of the chart, one cannot tell which planet – Sun or Moon will be stronger.
 Overall there might be a tendency for Sun to be stronger for men and the Moon for women.